Siege of Rumkale: Background

 Amidst the fierce wars between the Egyptian Mamluks on one hand and the Mongol Ilkhanate and the Crusaders on the other hand, the Kingdom of Lesser Armenia which was an Armenian Kingdom in southern Anatolia (modern-day southern Turkey).
 When the Mongols were preparing to invade Egypt, the Armenians supported them.
 These forces were annihilated along with the Mongols at the hands of the Egyptian Mamluks in the Battle of Ain Jalut (1260), and in all the battles in which the Armenians cooperated with the Mongols or Crusaders after that.

 After the Egyptian Mamluk army conquered Acre, which was considered the most important Crusader city and the heir to the throne of the Kingdom of Jerusalem, there was an Armenian castle called the Rumkale (meaning the "Roman Castle").
 This castle was very important to the Armenians because it was the seat of the Armenian Patriarch.
 It was also a refuge to the Mongols and the Crusaders who fled from the Egyptian army in the Levant.
-The castle's forces, led by the Armenian Patriarch Stefanos IV, secretly carried out raids on Muslim caravans and on rural villages, in violation of a treaty with the Mamluk sultan of Egypt al-Mansur Qalawun.
+The castle's forces, led by the Armenian Patriarch Stephen IV, secretly carried out raids on Muslim caravans and on rural villages, in violation of a treaty with the Mamluk sultan of Egypt al-Mansur Qalawun.

 The na'ib (deputy) of Aleppo learned through his spies about these violations of the treaty.
 In 1292, a detailed report was sent to Sultan al-Ashraf Khalil, who was still returning to Egypt after the conquest of Acre.
 The sultan ordered a general mobilization throughout Egypt and the usual call for volunteers in Egypt to join a campaign against Rumkale.
 The preachers in the mosques delivered sermons to encourage Muslims to join the jihad.
 Al-Maqrizi, a 14th-century writer, mentions that the most prominent preacher was the Abbasid caliph, who delivered a sermon in the mosque of the citadel.